Choosing new display cases

-It is possible to customise display cases to better control their environments.
-If you have bought a ventilated or standard case, then add further protective measures to better preserve your items.
+It’s possible to customise display cases to better control their environments.
+If you’re using a ventilated or standard case, then you can use additional protective measures to effectively preserve your items.

 Using laminate foil

 If your case is built from wood, cover it in laminate foil.
 This seals out damaging materials such as organic acids and formaldehyde.
-Don't be tempted to use a lacquer or paint, as they're proven to be far less effective than laminate foil.
+Avoid using a lacquer or paint, as they’re proven to be far less effective than laminate foil.

-Once you have re-sealed your case with laminate foil, you can add pollution absorbers and humidity buffers.
-If you haven't sealed the case properly then these additions will be ineffective against high air exchange rates.
-Pollution absorbers act like sponges and will get saturated quickly if they are used without proper sealing.
+Once you’ve re-sealed your case with laminate foil, you can add pollution absorbers and humidity buffers.
+If you haven’t sealed the case properly then these additions will be ineffective against high air exchange rates.
+Pollution absorbers act like sponges and will get saturated quickly if they’re used without proper sealing.

 Move light sources

 Ensure that none of your display cases have interior lighting.
 In-case light sources quickly ramp up the temperatures and drastically change the relative humidity.
-Many different kinds of objects can be badly damaged by fluctuating temperatures and humidities.
+Objects can be badly damaged by fluctuating temperatures and humidities.

 The rising heat also changes pressure within the case, which increases air exchange and could bring in dust.
-Opt for external lighting to avoid these problems.
+Use external lighting to avoid these problems.

-If you require interior lighting, separate it from the main body of the case with a glass or chemically stable barrier.
-Find a way to vent the heat to avoid all of the problems described above.
+If you require interior lighting, separate it from the main body of the case with a glass or chemically stable barrier and find a way to vent the heat.
 Alternatively, use fibre-optic lighting, which is much cooler as it carries light from an external source.